philpartyka/bgg_productivity_scripts/README.md

 ## Future plans
 - I will combine all these scripts into one big userscript.
 This one userscript will allow the users to enable or disable certain features.
 - I want to let the user add and create their own messages and buttons on the geekmail script
+- allow the user to choose their default currency and language to view on their respective pages